Payton Rodman

 Biography

-Before moving to the UK, I studied physics and applied mathematics at the University of Tasmania in Australia, where I recieved my Bachelors (2017) and Honours (2018) degrees.
+Before moving to the UK, I studied physics and applied mathematics at the University of Tasmania in Australia, where I received my Bachelors (2017) and Honours (2018) degrees.
+In 2024, I was awarded my PhD in Astronomy from the University of Cambridge, supported by the Gates Cambridge Scholarship.

 You can find a PDF copy of my CV here: Download my CV